Concept

 Target number section (repainted soon after).

-Final outcome prior to the Edinburgh 2022 event.
+Final outcome, complete with cards, prior to the Edinburgh 2022 event.

 The original board's development (August–September 2022).